 This next camping tip goes right along with number one above.

-You’ll need to drive to the area that you want to camp, so when you’re planning your route, take note of where the closest gas station, grocery store, and emergency center will be to where you’re camping.
+You’ll need to drive to the area where you want to camp, so when you’re planning your route, take note of where the closest gas station, grocery store, and emergency center will be to where you’re camping.

 If you suddenly need any of those things, it’s nice to know which direction to drive to get there.

-3. Share your literary
+3. Share your itinerary

 Tell someone where you’re going and when you’re expected to be back.